 When someone is deeply observant and sensitive to the world around them but also gets so caught up in moments that they temporarily forget the existence of time — someone who’s willing to talk about everything with me until the sun comes up but forgets to check the time of the last train home — I’m pretty sure I know their personality type.

 2. We’re deeply self-reflective.

-When someone casually mentions complex personal observations about the nuances of their own mind early on in a conversation, I might be in the presence of an INFP.
+When someone casually mentions complex personal observations about the nuances of their own mind early on in a conversation, you might be in the presence of an INFP.

 For example, Fernando Pessoa, a Portuguese poet and intellectual from the 1920s — whom I firmly believe was INFP — wrote an entire book consisting of observations of his own mind.
 Called The Book of Disquiet, it’s written from the perspective of several of his alter-egos and contains statements like:

 3. We have a strong sense of compassion and empathy.

 Though we spend a lot of time thinking about ourselves, INFPs are not self-centered.
-Actually, I believe that our self-analytical minds make us more compassionate and open to others, because by observing our own thoughts, many of us (like the aforementioned Pessoa) come to the conclusion that we are fragmented beings, constantly in flux.
+Actually, I believe that our self-analytical minds generally make us very compassionate and open to others, because by observing our own thoughts, many of us (like the aforementioned Pessoa) come to the conclusion that we are fragmented beings, constantly in flux.
 This allows us to relate to people of many different backgrounds and walks of life — because we’ve seen them all in ourselves.

 INFPs tend to worry a lot about how others are doing.
 We’re the kind of people who’ll ask if you’re okay, then become convinced that you’re lying when you promise that you really are fine.

 Nicknamed “the Mediator personality type,” INFPs will never be content with lives dedicated only to themselves and their own achievement, nor will they be satisfied lodged in systems of inequality and complacence.
 We truly value compassion in ourselves and others, often above all else.